 Frequently Asked Questions

-Subaru check engine light, cruise light blinking on and off, and the Vehicle Dynamics Control light staying on?engine-related
+Are the Subaru check engine light, the cruise light blinking on and off, and the Vehicle Dynamics Control light staying on?

-This is done systematically to avoid additional driveability problems, as well as to gain driver's attention.
-Your Subaru is designed to deactivate these systems to As long as there are no other issues, or the check engine light is not blinking, you can drive your car.
+Additional systems, such as Cruise control and Vehicle Dynamics Control, will be deactivated whenever an engine-related problem arises.
+This is done systematically to avoid additional driving ability problems and gain the driver’s attention.
+Your Subaru is designed to deactivate these systems As long as there are no other issues or the check engine light is not blinking, you can drive your car.
 But have the problem fixed as soon as possible.

 Why does my Subaru check engine light come on in cold weather?

-Why are check engine light and brake light flashing in my Subaru?
+Why are the check engine light and brake light flashing in my Subaru?

 Can I reset the Subaru check engine light by disconnecting the battery?